Homepolish/frontend-challenge/README.md

 ### Requirements

 * Use whatever libraries and tools you are familiar with, aside from those already setup in this repo
 * Build in any behavior that you think makes sense which is not defined in the feature set above.
-If you don't have time for everything, that's ok.
-Document what you weren't able to finish in `UNFINISHED.md`
+If you don't have time for everything, that's ok. :warning: Document what you weren't able to finish in `UNFINISHED.md` :warning:
 * For the alerts, avoid a third party alert library.
 We are interested in the choices that you make in setting up this behavior.

 ### Starting point